 1. General policies for the management of equity in new ventures:

-- 1.5.1.
-Recommendations for exceptions will be reviewed by an ad hoc investment committee including the Director of the Office of Cooperative Research, and representatives from the Vice Presidents for Finance and Administration, and for New Haven and State Affairs.
+1.3.1.
+Recommendations for exceptions will be reviewed by an ad hoc review committee including the Director of the Office of Cooperative Research, and representatives from the Vice Presidents for Finance and Administration, and for New Haven and State Affairs (“Ad Hoc Review Committee”).

 2. Guidelines for acquiring equity holdings in new ventures:

-- 2.2.
-Yale should not invest in later rounds of private financing for companies unless the investment is part of the Investments Office’s normal investment activities or other special initiatives of the University.
-Decisions to invest in later rounds, however, should be made by personnel insulated from the management of the license-derived stock.
+2.2.
+Decisions to invest in later rounds of private financing for companies managed by OCR should be reviewed by the Ad Hoc Review Committee.
+Decisions to invest in later rounds should be made by personnel insulated from the management of the license-derived stock.

-- 2.3.
-Yale’s equity position should be a minority one.
+2.3.
+Equity positions managed by OCR should be minority positions.
 Yale should accept that its position may be diluted as the company raises additional capital.

-- 2.6.
-On a quarterly basis, the OCR shall prepare a report of portfolio holdings of both public and private companies and circulate it to the Provost, the Vice President of Finance and Administration, the Investments Office, Investments Accounting Office, and the Office of General Counsel.
+2.6.
+On a monthly basis, the OCR shall prepare a report of portfolio holdings of both public and private companies and circulate it to the Investments Office.

 Wednesday, May 14, 2014